What is SegWit (Segregated Witness)?

 Why It Matters

-SegWit was a critical upgrade that increased Bitcoin's effective transaction capacity by replacing the 1MB block size limit with a 4 million weight unit (4 MWU) block weight system.
-By reorganizing how transaction data is stored, SegWit created space for more transactions per block, increasing throughput.
-It also fixed transaction malleability, a technical issue that was preventing Lightning Network.
-SegWit adoption was contentious—some miners and developers opposed it, leading to a hard fork that created Bitcoin Cash.
-However, SegWit was ultimately adopted and is now the standard.
-SegWit also reduced transaction fees significantly because witness data (signatures) counted at 1/4 weight instead of full weight.
-Understanding SegWit shows how Bitcoin upgrades happen through community consensus and debate.
+SegWit was a critical upgrade.
+It increased Bitcoin's effective transaction capacity by replacing the 1MB block size limit with a 4 million weight unit block weight system.
+By reorganizing how transaction data is stored, SegWit created space for more transactions per block.
+Higher throughput.
+It also fixed transaction malleability, a technical issue that was blocking the Lightning Network.
+SegWit adoption was contentious.
+Some miners opposed it.
+The disagreement led to a hard fork creating Bitcoin Cash.
+SegWit was ultimately adopted and is now the standard.

 How It Works

 SegWit separates transaction signature data (the "witness") from the main transaction data.
 In the original Bitcoin format, everything was stored together in a 1MB block.
-SegWit moves witness data to a separate section, reducing the byte count of the main transaction data.
-Because the block size limit was applied to the main data (now called "block weight"), this effectively allows more transaction data per block without changing the stated 1MB limit.
-A SegWit transaction is smaller in byte size than its legacy equivalent, fitting more transactions in each block.
-Addresses starting with "bc1" are the SegWit bech32 format.
+SegWit moves witness data to a separate section.
+The result: smaller main data per transaction.
+Because the block size limit applied to main data (now called "block weight"), this effectively expanded capacity without changing the stated 1MB limit that had been the subject of years of political fights.
+A SegWit transaction is smaller in byte size than its legacy equivalent, fitting more transactions per block.
+Addresses starting with "bc1" use the SegWit bech32 format.